oritwoen/archex/README.md

 Go to the specific folder and build/install the package from the console via `makepkg`.

 ### 2 method:
-Use a ready-made script from this repository that will build and install all packages from a given group for you.
+Use a ready-made script from this repository that will build packages for you and also create repo.

-- `./build.sh` - will build and install all packages from the root folder
+- `pnpm install`
-- `./build.sh gnome` - will build and install all packages in the `gnome` folder
+- `node build.mjs` - will build and create repo for all packages
-- `./build.sh base/devel` – will build and install all packages from the `base/devel` folder

-and so on.